-Temperature - Temperature profiles for May, June and July indicated slight thermal stratification at Riddle Point, while Reed Point primarily illustrates no stratification (Figures 4 and 5).
+Temperature - Temperature profiles for June and July indicated slight thermal stratification at Riddle Point, while Reed Point primarily illustrates no stratification (Figures 4 and 5).
 In most Indiana lakes, thermal stratification is weakest in the spring and gets stronger as summer progresses.
-The May temperatures at Riddle Point indicate thermal stratification, with the warmer surface 19.7°C surface temperature and 13.4°C bottom temperature.
-By June, the Riddle Point temperature profile was more strongly stratified with the hypolimnion starting at 3m deep.
-The whole water column continued to warm with the July surface temperature reaching 25.2°C and the hypolimnion reaching 23.8°C and the hypolimnion extending to the depth of 5m respectively.
-Reed Point basically was isothermal throughout the whole summer, with a slight temperature decrease at the 1m depth in July, which is likely due to calm water conditions reducing the mixing of this shallow sampling site.
-Reed Point is shallow enough that turbulence from winds and boating activity usually keeps it well mixed.
+The May temperatures at Riddle Point indicate thermal stratification, with 19.9°C surface temperature and 16.8°C bottom temperature.
+In June, the Riddle Point temperature profile was more strongly stratified with the hypolimnion starting at 4m deep.
+The whole water column continued to warm with the July surface temperature reaching 31.2C and the hypolimnion reaching 19.3°C and the hypolimnion extending to the depth of 5m respectively.
+Reed Point was isothermal throughout the whole summer, with a slight temperature decrease in the July sampling, which is likely due to calm water conditions reducing the mixing of this shallow sampling site.
+Reed Point is shallow enough that turbulence from winds and boating activity usually keeps it relatively well mixed.

 Figure 4.
-Temperature and dissolved oxygen profiles for Lake Lemon at Riddle Point on 5/8/13, 6/17/13, and 7/31/13.
+Temperature and dissolved oxygen profiles for Lake Lemon at Riddle Point on 5/19/15 (not collected due to meter malfunction), 6/22/15, and 7/29/15.

 Figure 5.
-Temperature and dissolved oxygen profiles for Lake Lemon at Reed Point on 5/8/13, 6/17/13, and 7/31/13.
+Temperature and dissolved oxygen profiles for Lake Lemon at Reed Point on 5/19/15, 6/22/15, and 7/29/15.

 Dissolved Oxygen - Dissolved oxygen (D.O.) profiles generally follow the temperature profiles.
 Typically, early spring profiles are characterized by an orthograde oxygen profile, where the oxygen concentrations remain uniform throughout the water column because of recent spring turnover.
-While neither site illustrated this orthograde temperature profile, the May profile results a fully oxic water column.
+While neither site illustrated this orthograde profile, the May profile was not collected as the meter malfunctioned.
+While this is typical in some lakes it is not been historically seen in Lake Lemon.
 Riddle Point was characterized by a clinograde oxygen profile by June, where oxygen levels decrease below the thermocline and continue to decrease rapidly.
-The upper 4 meters of water remained oxygenated during both June and July sampling at Riddle Point (Figures 4).
-The July dissolved oxygen concentrations averaged 7.5 mg/L in the epilimnion.
-Anoxic conditions develop below 4 meters depth, which are likely due to significant organic matter on the lake bottom, creating a biochemical oxygen demand (BOD) that results in decomposition processes consuming all the available oxygen.
+The upper 3 meters of water remained oxygenated during both June and July sampling at Riddle Point (Figures 4).
+The July dissolved oxygen concentrations averaged 7.3 mg/L in the epilimnion, a decrease of approximately 1 mg/L respectively from 2014.
+Anoxic conditions develop below 3 meters depth, which are likely due to significant organic matter on the lake bottom, creating a biochemical oxygen demand (BOD) that results in decomposition processes consuming all the available oxygen.
 Because stratification does not allow surface water to mix into this deeper water, oxygen is not replenished.
-The shallow depth of Reed Point and lake turbulence keep this portion of the lake wellmixed and oxygenated (Figure 5).
-The decreased dissolved oxygen at 3m at Reed is likely the consequence of a very calm night, which allowed that shallow area to slightly thermally stratify and permitted the bottom meter to near anoxia due to decomposition.
+The shallow depth of Reed Point and lake turbulence keep this portion of the lake well-mixed and oxygenated (Figure 5). decreased dissolved oxygen at 3m at Reed is likely the consequence of a very calm night, which allowed that shallow area to slightly thermally stratify and permitted the bottom meter to near anoxia due to decomposition.
+This has been typical of the Reed location for many sampling years and indicates that the bottom water may be stratifying during the latter part of the summer.